Scallop (The Bear)

 "Scallop" is the third episode of the fourth season of the American comedy-drama television series The Bear.
 It is the 31st overall episode of the series and was written by executive producer Rene Gube and directed by series creator Christopher Storer.
 It was released on Hulu on June 25, 2025, along with the rest of the season.

 The series follows Carmy Berzatto (Jeremy Allen White), an award-winning New York City chef de cuisine, who returns to his hometown of Chicago to run his late brother Michael's failing Italian beef sandwich shop.
 With the financial backing of his uncle Jimmy (Oliver Platt) and help from his cousin Richie (Ebon Moss-Bachrach), sister Sugar (Abby Elliott), and chef Sydney (Ayo Edebiri), Carmy attempts to remodel the dingy Beef into a warm and hospitable fine-dining destination called the Bear.

+"Scallop" is generally considered one of the high points of season four, a largely charming and warm installment in which changed behaviors and new outlooks begin to benefit the restaurant staff.